rehmatt/java-http-server/README.md

 post comments and display them.
 Therefore extra endpoints were implemented, which uses a MongoDB as database.

+## Implementation

+### ServerApplication

+The main method is located in the class ServerApplication.
+It allows to pass an additional command line argument to specify a different root directory than the default one "./".

+All other used classes are implemented as Singleton and will be initialized before starting the http server and after the application.properties were read.

+### HttpServer

+The http server is implemented with the package java.nio.channels, which provides a non-blocking server solution.
+The server is started on localhost:8080 by default and listens to incoming requests.
+After the request is accepted the requests is read.
+The request is handled within two specific controller classes.

+### FileController

+The FileController class handles requests to the local file system and serves the static content for the Wall-Application.
+Therefore the java.nio.file.* package is used intensively.

+For creating the JSON string for listing all files and subdirectory of a requested directory the third party library org.json is used.

+### CommentController

+To handle GET and POST requests from the Wall-Application the CommentController uses the CommentCollection class.

+### HttpController (abstract)

+The abstract HttpController provides methods for creating responses and is used by both mentioned controller classes as parent class.

+### CommentCollection

+The CommentCollection provides two methods.
+One for persisting Comments to the MongoDB and one for retrieving the saved comments.

+### Wall-Application

+The frontend is implemented with an Angular 8 application and is served as static content from inside the Java application.

 ## API

 ### Serve the file system